-(Fall and Spring, Course Offered Every Year) This capstone course consists of an internship in fields related to religious or ethical studies or both.
-Under the guidance of an RES faculty member, the student will apply theories and methods from these disciplines to actual work in the field, methods from these disciplines to actual work in the field, evaluate her experience, and give a formal presentation.
+This capstone course consists of an internship in fields related to religious or ethical studies or both.
+Under the guidance of an RES faculty member, the student will apply theories and methods from these disciplines to actual work in the field, evaluate her experience, and give a formal presentation.
 An internship proposal form completed by the student and faculty mentor is required for registration.
 Open to Junior and Senior RES majors.
 Pass/Fail only.

-RES-498 Honors Thesis in Religion
+RES-498 Honors Thesis in Religion (3.00 cr.)